emqxarchive/emqx-docs-en/source/bridge.rst

 mosquitto.conf
 --------------

-The local (192.168.1.1) port 1883 starts the emqx process, and the remote server (192.168.1.2) port 1883 starts mosquitto and creates a bridge.
+On the local server (192.168.1.1) start the EMQ X broker at port 1883, and on the remote server (192.168.1.2) port 1883 start the mosquitto and create a bridge.

 mosquitto.conf configuration::